PPC Photo Showcase 2025

 To participate in the 2025 Plano Photography Club Showcase, you must do the following:

-- Send scanned copies (or photos) of BOTH signed documents to the club exhibit coordinators.
-You MUST submit both these documents or you will not be able to participate in the exhibit.
+You MUST complete the registration process and submit all required documents or you will not be able to participate in the exhibit.

 Promotion